Introduction

 Fixed Schedule

-For employees without T&A on a fixed schedule, the flow remains mostly unchanged where the employee is paid the hours of a full day of work, depending on the amount of weekly hours they work (i.e. their Job Schedule settings).
+Employee who are on a fixed schedule (and do not have time and attendance enabled), the flow remains mostly unchanged where the employee is paid the hours of a full day of work, depending on the amount of weekly hours they work (i.e. their Job Schedule settings).

 For irregular employees, there are no fixed weekly working hours, so an average of the past 13 week (or quarter) is used to determine one whole day of work in hours.
-This can always be amended by the user from the special rates section.
+Irregular employees are paid for their public holidays on a quarterly basis.
+For example, they will be paid for any public holidays falling in January, February, and March in the last payroll for March (in the case of non-monthly payrolls, and in the March payroll in the case of monthly payrolls).
+For more information on this calculation, click here.

 When the company makes use of Talexio's T&A module, the method with which the hours are calculated is more granular.
 This is done by looking at the employee's shifts for the day (where the employee has worked them).

-This is especially useful when they do not work the same hours each day, as can be seen in the below example.
+This is especially useful when they do not work the same hours each day, as can be seen in the following example.

 An employee works the below schedule: